Nicole LaVoi

-Dr. Nicole M. LaVoi is a senior lecturer in the School of Kinesiology at the University of Minnesota and the director of The Tucker Center for Research on Girls & Women in Sport.
+Nicole M. LaVoi is a senior lecturer in the School of Kinesiology at the University of Minnesota and the director of The Tucker Center for Research on Girls & Women in Sport.

 Education

-Dr. Nicole M. LaVoi earned a graduate M.A. (’96) and doctoral degrees (’02) in Kinesiology with an emphasis in sport psychology/sociology from the University of Minnesota.
+Nicole M. LaVoi earned a graduate M.A. (’96) and doctoral degrees (’02) in Kinesiology with an emphasis in sport psychology/sociology from the University of Minnesota.

 Her dissertation “Examining Relationships in Sport Contexts” was an inquiry into aspects of the coach-athlete relationship that facilitate mutual growth and development using the Wellesley Centers for Women Relational-Cultural theory.
 She attended Gustavus Adolphus College (‘91) as an undergraduate and graduated as Summa Cum Laude with a B.A. in Health Fitness and Communication as well as a minor in English.
-Dr. LaVoi grew up in St. Cloud, Minnesota and attended Technical High School (‘87).
+LaVoi grew up in St. Cloud, Minnesota and attended Technical High School (‘87).

 Career

-Before attending graduate school for her doctorate, Dr. LaVoi was a USPTA Teaching Pro, ran a variety of programs for the USTA, was an assistant coach for the Carleton College women’s tennis team (1992–1993), head coach for the St. Paul Academy girl’s tennis team (‘91-93), head women’s tennis coach at Wellesley College (1994–1998) and an assistant professor of physical education at Wellesley College (1994–1998).
+Before attending graduate school for her doctorate, LaVoi was a USPTA Teaching Pro, ran a variety of programs for the USTA, was an assistant coach for the Carleton College women’s tennis team (1992–1993), head coach for the St. Paul Academy girls' tennis team (‘91-93), head women’s tennis coach at Wellesley College (1994–1998) and an assistant professor of physical education at Wellesley College (1994–1998).
 From 2002-2005, she served as the program and research associate at The Mendelson Center for Sports, Character & Community at the University of Notre Dame before returning to the Tucker Center.
-Dr. LaVoi served as an assistant and associate director of The Tucker Center for Research on Girls & Women in Sport from 2005–2019 and took over the director position after the retirement of Dr. Mary Jo Kane, the Tucker Center’s founder and first director.
+LaVoi served as an assistant and associate director of The Tucker Center for Research on Girls & Women in Sport from 2005–2019 and took over the director position after the retirement of Mary Jo Kane, the Tucker Center’s founder and first director.
 The Tucker Center, established in 1993, was the first and only research center of its kind in the world solely devoted to the academic study of girls and women in sport and is known as a global leader in establishing standards of excellence for scholarly inquiry, graduate education and community outreach and public service.
-Since 2005, Dr. LaVoi has served as a lecturer for The University of Minnesota Kinesiology department, teaching in social and behavioral sciences.
+Since 2005, LaVoi has served as a lecturer for The University of Minnesota Kinesiology department, teaching in social and behavioral sciences.